Ashkan999/Ashkan999/README.md

 👋 Hi, I'm Ashkan Amouzandeh, a recent computer science and engineering graduate.🎓

-💻 Programming has always been a hobby of mine, way before I even started my bachelor's.
-As a result, I've worked on a lot of personal projects in the past years, of which a subset can be viewed here, in my repositories.
+💻 Programming has always been a hobby of mine, way before I even started my bachelor's in computer science.
+As a result, I've worked on a lot of personal projects in the past years, of which a subset can be viewed here.

 Currently, I'm learning React Native and Firebase by developing a productivity app. 📱 I'm planning to extend this app with a syncing chrome/edge extension in the future.